aaravgupta8/aaravgupta8/README.md

 - 🚀 Currently diving deep into **Data Structures & Algorithms**
 - 🧠 Exploring the world of **AI & Machine Learning**
 - 🌐 Building creative and user-friendly **Web Development** projects
 - 🏆 Strong believer in **continuous learning** and solving real-world problems with code
-- ⚡ Fun fact: I can debug faster with music on 🎧

 ---